sanathkumar5671/Naive-Bayes-classifier/README.md

 # Naive-Bayes-classifier
-Implementation of Naïve Bayes classifier From Scratch /n
-Predicting Final Year grades of students
+Implementation of Naïve Bayes classifier From Scratch [Predicting Final Year grades of students]